elaine-ho/Forever_Machine_Learning/docs/final.md

 **Minecraft Video Footage**

 To see how our project could possibly be extended to video, we tried to remove rain weather effects from a video of Minecraft footage.
 Our input was a 90 second, 60 fps video of Minecraft gameplay, walking around the world in rainy weather.
 The video was broken into individual frames, which were then inputted into the model.
-Converted frames were then stitched back together to form a 90 second, 3 fps video of the same footage under clear weather conditions.
-If we had more time and computational resources, it could have been possible to translate all the frames for a 60 fps output video.
+Converted frames were then stitched back together to form a 90 second, 12 fps video of the same footage under clear weather conditions.

-Some frames of the output video have white spots in the center or unremoved rain effects in the lower parts.
+Some frames of the output video have white spots in the center or unremoved rain effects.
 This is likely because those frames were too different from the training data.
-Our training data looked straight ahead at the horizon over landscape, but some frames of the video looked up at the sky or at water.
-If we had more time and resources to build a larger and more diverse training dataset, it could have been possible to get better results.
+Our training data looked straight ahead at the horizon over landscape; many frames of the test video looked up at the sky, directly at water (meaning the entire frame was blue) or was otherwise positioned in a way that the sun should not have been in the center.
+If we had more time and resources to build a larger and more diverse training dataset, it could have been possible to get better results here.

 ### Evaluation